PhantomBadger/JumpKing-TwitchRavens/README.md

 - To Uninstall the game, right click on the game in Steam, go to _Properties_, then _Local Files_, then click _Verify Integrity of game files..._
 - These instructions are mirrored in the 'About' window in the installer
-- For those not using Steam for the running of Jump King, you may need to redownload the game (The MonoGame.Framework.dll in particular!)
+- For those not using Steam for the running of Jump King, you may need to redownload the game (Or if you made a copy of the MonoGame.Framework.dll you can just replace the one in the game directory with your copy!)

 # Contact
 You can reach out to me on [Twitter](https://twitter.com/PhantomBadger_)